PDA personal use app list

 Gallery

-Simple, open source & straightforward gallery app.
+Simple, open source & straightforward gallery app; just like Simple Mobile Tools.
 Can exclude folders, hiding its media from curious eyes (but not the file manager and/or any other gallery apps you may have installed).
 Lacks subtitle support for videos though, so I end up pairing this with another video app.

 Links: